aqc1/GoCrawl/README.md

 A simple webcrawler; nothing to fancy.
 * Usage: `./GoCrawl -url URL`
-* Not a bad idea to sort output: `./GoCrawl -url URL -sort -output FILE`
+* Not a bad idea to sort output: `./GoCrawl -url URL -output FILE -sort`

 TODO:
 - [ ] Clean Up Code
-- [ ] Find a Way to Optimize Finding URLs, Checking of URL was Already Found, etc.
+- [x] Find a Way to Optimize Finding URLs
 - [x] Get CLI Arg to Sort
 - [x] Get CLI Arg to Output to a File
-- [ ] More Extensive Testing